Kong/docs.konghq.com/app/konnect/network-resiliency.md

 ---

 {{site.konnect_saas}} deployments run in hybrid mode, which means that there is a separate control plane attached to one or more data plane nodes.
-These planes must communicate with each other to receive and send configurations.
-If communication is interrupted and either side can't send or receive config, data plane nodes still continue proxying traffic to clients.
+Control planes and data planes must communicate with each other to receive and send configurations.
+If communication is interrupted and either side can't send or receive config, data plane nodes can still continue proxying traffic to clients.

 Whenever a data plane node receives new configuration from the control plane, it immediately loads that config into memory.
 At the same time, it caches